jiayuehua/blog/_posts/2019-02-20-P1144-what-types-are-relocatable.md

 - `pmr::polymorphic_allocator` (correctly) has `=delete`d assignment operators, and MSVC (incorrectly) [reports such types as non-trivially copyable](https://godbolt.org/z/xf42b0).
 I've recorded it as trivially copyable with an asterisk.

 - `locale` and `exception_ptr` are just gussied-up (copy-only) `shared_ptr`s.

+- `valarray` is basically a `vector` as far as its memory management is concerned.
+It stores a pointer and a length.